twbs/bootstrap/site/content/docs/5.0/customize/css-variables.md

 toc: true
 ---

-Bootstrap includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS, with dozens more on the way for improved customization on a per-component basis.
+Bootstrap includes a slew of [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS for improved on-the-fly customization.
 These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser's inspector, a code sandbox, or general prototyping.
+All without recompiling source Sass files.

 **All our custom properties are prefixed with `bs-`** to avoid conflicts with third party CSS.